dynamsoft-docs/mobile-document-scanner-docs-js/gettingstarted/adddependency.md

 # Adding the dependency

-To build the solution, we need to include four packages
+To build the solution, we need to include five packages

 1. `dynamsoft-document-viewer`: Required.
 It provides functions to create the viewers.
 2. `dynamsoft-core`: Required.
 It encompasses common classes, interfaces, and enumerations that are shared across all SDKs in DCV architecture.
 3. `dynamsoft-license`: Required.
 It introduces the `LicenseManager` class.
-3. `dynamsoft-document-normalizer`: Required.
+4. `dynamsoft-document-normalizer`: Required.
 It defines interfaces and enumerations specifically tailored to the document normalizer module.
-4. `dynamsoft-capture-vision-router`: Required.
+5. `dynamsoft-capture-vision-router`: Required.
 It defines the class `CaptureVisionRouter`, which governs the entire image processing workflow.

 ## Use a CDN